-Thinking about starting a garden, but aren’t sure where to begin?
-This post, all about gardening for beginners, is for you — with 8 simple steps to help you start your garden.
+Thinking about starting a garden but aren’t sure where to begin?
+This post, all about gardening for beginners, is for you — with eight simple steps to help you start your garden.

-Read through these steps, and don’t be afraid to give it a try.
+Read through these steps, and don’t be afraid to start a garden.
 You can do this!

 Gardening for Beginners: How to Start a Garden in 8 Simple Steps